Convergence of HX Preconditioner for Maxwell's Equations with Jump Coefficients (i): Various Extensions of The Regular Helmholtz Decomposition: Basic regular decompositions

 Then, as in the estimate for $\|\w_h\|_{1,G}$ (but (\ref{ineq:4.0005new}) needs to be used), we get

-Combining this with (\ref{ineq:4.0002new}), gives the inequality (\ref{estim4.new2}).
+Combining this with (\ref{ineq:4.0002new}) gives the inequality (\ref{estim4.new2}).
 Moreover, we can similarly derive the second estimate in the inequality (\ref{estim4.new1}) by (\ref{estim4.new4}) and (\ref{estim4.new6}).

 Next we extend the above ideas to the general case.
-Due to the condition (i), we can first independently define a Helmholtz decomposition of $\v_h$ on every convex polyhedron in $\Sigma_1$ and extend the functions defined by the Helmholtz decompositions to all the polyhedra in $\Sigma_2$ in the same manner considered above.
-Then, by the conditions (ii) and (iii), we separately build Helmholtz decompositions of the residual functions on all the polyhedra in $\Sigma_2$.
-Finally we sum all the functions generated by these Helmholtz decompositions to get the desired Helmholtz decomposition.
-The condition (ii) makes Lemma 3.2 can be used for the residual functions on the polyhedra in $\Sigma_2$.
-Moreover, the condition (iii) makes two possibly neighboring polyhedra (which have a common edge or a common vertex) in $\Sigma_2$ can be separately handled since the functions defined by Helmholtz decompositions for the residual functions vanish on the intersection of the two polyhedra.
+Due to the condition (i), we can first independently define a regular decomposition of $\v_h$ on every convex polyhedron in $\Sigma_1$ and extend the functions defined by the regular decompositions to all the polyhedra in $\Sigma_2$ in the same manner considered above.
+Then, by the conditions (ii) and (iii), we separately build regular decompositions of the residual functions on all the polyhedra in $\Sigma_2$.
+Finally we sum all the functions generated by these regular decompositions to get the desired regular decomposition.
+The condition (ii) makes Lemma \ref{regular decomposition-3.new} can be used for the residual functions on the polyhedra in $\Sigma_2$.
+Moreover, the condition (iii) makes two possibly neighboring polyhedra (which have a common edge or a common vertex) in $\Sigma_2$ can be separately handled since the functions defined by regular decompositions for the residual functions vanish on the intersection of the two polyhedra.

 $\Box$

 \begin{remark} The construction of the decomposition (\ref{decom4.new6}) is a bit technical.
 The main difficulty comes from the definition of the vector-valued function $\w_h$, which must satisfy $L^2$ stability.
 A natural idea is to extend $\w_{h,1}$ onto $G$ such that the extension is discrete harmonic in $D_2$ and $D_3$, but the resulting extension may not satisfy the $L^2$ stability (\ref{ineq:4.0005new}). \end{remark}